-We have audited SPDR® Gold Trust's (the Trust) internal control over financial reporting as of September 30, 2020, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-In our opinion, the Trust maintained, in all material respects, effective internal control over financial reporting as of September 30, 2020, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+We have audited SPDR® Gold Trust's (the Trust) internal control over financial reporting as of September 30, 2021, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In our opinion, the Trust maintained, in all material respects, effective internal control over financial reporting as of September 30, 2021, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the statements of financial condition of the Trust, including the schedules of investment, as of September 30, 2020 and 2019, the related statements of operations, cash flows, and changes in net assets for each of the years in the three-year period ended September 30, 2020, and the related notes (collectively, the financial statements), and our report dated November 23, 2020 expressed an unqualified opinion on those financial statements.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the statements of financial condition of the Trust, including the schedules of investment, as of September 30, 2021 and 2020, the related statements of operations, cash flows, and changes in net assets for each of the years in the three-year period ended September 30, 2021, and the related notes (collectively, the financial statements), and our report dated November 24, 2021 expressed an unqualified opinion on those financial statements.